haroldpark/babble/README.md

-# Blabber
+# Babble

-Blabber is a chatroom web application that allows users to watch videos together while sending message on the video.
+Babble is a chatroom web application that allows users to watch videos together while sending message on the video.